-Expertise: Charitable Giving Trends, Ethics, Integrity in Fundraising & Ministry
+Expertise: Charitable Giving Trends, Ethics, Integrity in Fundraising and Ministry

-Ed Anderson serves as the Senior Vice President of Global Support Services and CFO for Compassion International.
-He believes Compassion has a responsibility to set the standard for financial integrity in the nonprofit world.
+Ed believes Compassion has a responsibility to set the standard for financial integrity in the nonprofit world.

 "A good part of my role has been to understand the trends and directions of the nonprofit sector, and report on these insights to Compassion’s board," says Ed.
-"We have a lot of public exposure.
-We have fought hard for financial integrity.
-The more we demonstrate what should be the norm, the more we encourage other nonprofits to do the same.
-We get several ministries each year that ask us how we do what we do.
-Part of our responsibility as a large charity is to pour into other charities.”
+"We have fought hard to be an example of financial integrity.
+The more we demonstrate what should be the norm, the more we encourage other nonprofits to do the same."

-Ed received his bachelor’s degree in accounting from Towson State University in Maryland and his Masters of Business from the University of Colorado.
-He has been a Certified Public Accountant since 1983.
-He has served on many boards and committees including Colorado Springs Christian Schools, Resource Exchange International, Gospel of Glory, Evangelical Council for Financial Accountability, and Evangelical Joint Accounting Committee.
+Ed has been a certified public accountant since 1983.
+In addition to his work at Compassion, he has served on many boards and committees including Colorado Springs Christian Schools, Resource Exchange International, Gospel of Glory, Evangelical Council for Financial Accountability and Evangelical Joint Accounting Committee.

 Ed and his wife, Tracey, have two married daughters.
 Ed is an accomplished tennis player and plays golf whenever possible.
 He and his family also enjoy sailing and scuba diving.